dudash/openshift-workshops/www-default/workshop-lab-cicd.md

 First we will start by installing Jenkins to run in a pod within your workshop project.
 Because this is just a workshop we use the ephemeral template to create our Jenkins sever (for a enterprise system you would probably want to use the persistent template).
 Follow the steps below:

 TBD...
+Rough steps:
+1) Goto into jenkins project
+2) Click add to project, select jenkins-ephemeral, click create
+3) click "continue to overview", wait for it to start
+4) click the service link to open jenkins, login as admin/password

 ### The OpenShift pipeline plugin
 Now let's make sure we have the OpenShift Pipeline [plugin][2] properly installed within Jenkins.
 It will be used to define our application lifecycle and to let our Jenkins jobs perform commands on our OpenShift cluster.

 TBD...
+// might not need these steps
+*) click "Manage Jenkins"
+*) click on "Manage Plugins"
+*) click on "Available" tab
+*) filter on openshift
+*) install openshift pipline jenkins

 You can read more about the plugin [here][3].